 Serious drug offences, particularly importations, are rarely committed by one person.
 In most cases they involve a number of players who are involved at different levels and in different ways.
 As a result, we often have to rely on extension of criminal liability provisions involving conspiracy, joint commission or accessorial liability in order to prosecute all those involved in an importation.

 When it comes to precursors, substances used to manufacture drugs and essential for producing illicit drugs, we see a huge variety in the methods people use.
 These range from smaller quantities being imported through the mail, often several kilograms at a time, to highly sophisticated importations of hundreds of kilograms or several tonnes via shipping containers.

 Serious drug offences

 Commonwealth serious drug offences apply to a long list of illicit substances including:

-Serious drug prosecutions can be helpfully divided into 4 main categories:
+Serious drug prosecutions can be divided into four main categories:

 The level of penalty associated with serious drug offences generally depends on the quantity of the illicit substance involved.
 There are three tiers of quantities used in the Criminal Code:

 - commercial quantity (the largest, usually measured in kilograms);

 - trafficable quantity (in grams, but less than a marketable amount).